How They Made It: Bread Pudding for Fraser’s Ridge Family Dinner

 - In another large bowl, whisk the eggs, then add brown sugar, maple syrup, whisky, vanilla, cinnamon, nutmeg, and cloves and whisk until combined.
 Whisk in milk and cream.
 Pour into bread mixture and mix well.
 Let sit at least 30 minutes for custard to soak into the bread cubes.

 - Pour bread mixture into the buttered baking dish and top with remaining pecans.
 Bake 40-60 minutes, or until golden brown and custard is almost set (it will finish setting as it cools).
 Remove from oven and let cool at least 30 minutes.

 Make the Whisky Sauce

-- To serve, reheat bread pudding until warm (If needed).
-Drizzle sauce on, then plate and serve with additional sauce on the side.
+- To serve, reheat bread pudding at 325°F until warm (if needed).
+Drizzle the sauce on, then plate and serve with additional sauce on the side.
+Enjoy!

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.